wenlab501/pysda/README.md

 ### 4. pip install from pypi

  in cmd:

 ```
 pip install pysda
 ```

 This will download the pysda from pypi.

 ## Dependency

 - numpy, scipy: for calculations, including spatial indexing and querying
 - pandas, geopandas: for data manipulation and result preparation
 - shapely: deal with the geometry
 - descartes, matplotlib, seaborn: for making maps
 - python-dateutil: deal with the date conversion
 - imageio: animated figure exporting
 - tapitas: the core algorithm for TaPiTas
 - mstdbscan: the core algorithm for MST-DBSCAN

+## Tutorials
+- The tutorial for using TaPiTaS in pySDA: https://github.com/wenlab501/pysda/blob/master/pysda-taipitas-tutorial.ipynb
+- The tutorial for using MST-DBSCAN in pySDA: https://github.com/wenlab501/pysda/blob/master/pysda-mstdbscan%20tutorial.ipynb

 ## License